-- 1. Check the firmware level on the managed system and update the time of day by using the ASMI. - 2.
-Confirm that the system is in standby mode.
-The green power status indicator on the front control panel is flashing slowly, and the dc out indicator lights on the power supplies are flashing.
-If none of the indicators are flashing, check the power cord connections. - 3.
-Power on the managed system. - 4.
-Install and update an operating system, if it is not already installed. - 5.
-Update the system firmware, if required.
+- 1. Check the firmware level on the managed system and update the time of day by using ASMI. - 2.
+Power on the managed system. - 3.
+Install and update an operating system (if it is not already installed). - 4.
+Update system firmware, if required.

-For instructions, see "Completing the server setup without using a management console" on page 23.
+For detailed instructions about how to perform these tasks, see "Completing the server without using a management console" on page 25.